parisimaa/Python_For_Fun/README.md

    * You need to keep track of the player's total money.
    * You need to alert the player of wins, losses, or busts, etc...

+3. Dice Rolling Simulator: <br>
+The dice is a simple cube that generates any number from 1 to 6, and the dice simulator is a computer model that rolls the dice for the user.
+A dice rolling simulator can be implemented in different ways by Python.

 ## Contact:
 parisima.abdali@gmail.com